Skip To Main Content

 Be Involved in the CAC

 CAC meetings offer information about options in special education instruction, special services available to your child, and pending legislation affecting education.
 Time is set aside to provide parents and community members an opportunity to ask questions of special education professionals and to share experiences with other parents.
+Plan to attend the meetings and become a CAC committee member!

 Contact Us